Queensland Government's response

 Spirometry is a lung function test that measures airflow from the lungs and is used, along with chest X-rays and other techniques, to identify possible indicators of coal mine dust lung disease (CMDLD).

-In partnership with DNRME, the Thoracic Society of Australia and New Zealand has developed new standards for conducting spirometry tests and spirometry training courses:
+In partnership with RSHQ, The Thoracic Society of Australia & New Zealand has developed new standards for conducting spirometry tests and spirometry training courses:

-- Standards for the delivery of spirometry for coal miner workers (PDF, 567KB)
+- Standards for the delivery of spirometry for resource sector workers (PDF, 1.0MB)

-- The logbook referenced in the standards for delivery is available at the TSANZ website.
+The Spirometry Logbook (XLSX, 217KB) referenced in the standards for delivery is available at the TSANZ website.

-In response to the Monash review recommendations, new X-ray imaging standards have been published:
+In response to the Monash review recommendations, new X-ray imaging standards were published in 2017 and subsequently updated in 2023:

-- Standards for acquiring digital chest radiography images for medical surveillance of Queensland coal mine workers (PDF, 1.8MB).
+- Standards for acquiring digital chest radiography images for medical surveillance of Queensland mine and quarry workers (PDF, 38KB).

 These standards have been developed in consultation with Australian and international experts.
 They detail what is required when providing X-ray imaging services to Queensland coal mine workers, including requirements for qualifications, imaging equipment and software, image acquisition and quality control systems.